ibm-mas/mas-performance/docs/mas/aws/bestpractice.md

 ## AWS Storage

-**EBS storages** like gp2, gp3 is supported by OCP in AWS. **Note:** EBS storage is ReadWriteOnce.
+**EBS storages** like gp2, gp3 are supported by OCP in AWS. **Note:** EBS storage is ReadWriteOnce.
 The volume can be mounted as read-write by a single node. **io1** and **io2** are SSD-based EBS that provides the higher performance.
 Check [Amazon EBS volume types](https://aws.amazon.com/ebs/volume-types/) for extra info like throughput, tuning and cost.

 Below is a **sample yaml** to create io1 storageclass with **100 iopsPerGB**.